How to Balance Acidity in Coffee Brewing

 Common Mistakes

-– Not paying attention to water temperature, which affects flavor release.
+– Not paying attention to water temperature, which affects how quickly flavors are extracted and can make acidity seem either muted or overly aggressive.

 FAQ